 “HIT functionality that builds upon the foundation of an EHR to provide persons involved in care processes with general and person-specific information, intelligently filtered and organized, at appropriate times, to enhance health and healthcare.”

 To achieve meaningful use, Clinical Decision Support tools must interact with certified EHR technology like PrognoCIS in the normal course of care delivery.
-CDS tools must ensure information is delivered at the right point in the workflow, based on relevant patient information, even if the appropriate point in workflow is not during a patient encounter.
+CDS tools must ensure information is delivered at the right point in the workflow, based on relevant patient information, even if the appropriate point in the workflow is not during a patient encounter.

 Clinical Decision Support with PrognoCIS

 PrognoICS offers a number of Clinical Decision Support tools which can help outcomes and boost efficiency.
 Some of our tools are:

 Healthcare Portals: PrognoCIS offers three types of portals in our Clinical Information Suite: Patient Portals, Employer Portals, and Referring Physician Portals.
 Each portal helps our maintain financial profitability, and develop strong provider-patient relationships.
 For example, the key benefits of our Patient Portal are:

 - Making appointments, viewing lab results, financial statements, and prescription refills